PALAESTRA

 The system maps your patterns across 9 decision domains.
 Where do you overcommit?
 Where does your gut mislead you?
 Over time, pattern intelligence surfaces your tendencies — so your training can close the gaps.

-Start free.
+The first decision is free.
 The deeper you go, the more the system reveals.

 THE LIBRARY